For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 were left to house the DSR's fleet of 1,152

-coaches —- of which 304 were assigned to
+buses, of which 304 were assigned to the

 was divided between the Highland Park